Table of Contents

 1. Machine bed.
 It is also known as the main base for a CNC turning center on which the other components are mounted.

 2. Headstock.
-Being located on the left side of the machine, this wall holding device includes the master spindle connected to servo motors utilized as spindle drivers.
+Located on the machine’s left side, this wall-holding device includes the master spindle connected to servo motors utilized as spindle drivers.

 3. Sub-spindle.
 It is separated from the main one and intended to fulfill complementary cutting functions.